Jersey Boys: Broadway

 The musical began previews on Broadway on October 4, 2005, and officially opened on November 6, 2005, at the August Wilson Theatre.
-The cast starred John Lloyd Young as Frankie Valli, Christian Hoff as Tommy DeVito, Daniel Reichard as Bob Gaudio and J. Robert Spencer as Nick Massi.
+The cast starred Young as Valli, Hoff as DeVito, Reichard as Gaudio, and Spencer as Massi.
 The musical was directed by Des McAnuff, at the time the artistic director at La Jolla Playhouse, with choreography by Sergio Trujillo.
 The Broadway production had 38 previews.
-It reached its 4093rd performance on September 22, 2015, making it the 12th longest-running show on Broadway.
-Notable cast replacements include Andy Karl and Richard H. Blake as Tommy DeVito, Sebastian Arcelus as Bob Gaudio, Micheal Longoria, who originated the role of Joe Pesci, and Ryan Molloy, who originated the role in the West End production, both as Frankie Valli.
-The Broadway production closed on January 15, 2017 after 4,642 performances, with Mark Ballas as the final Frankie Valli.
+It reached its 4093rd performance on September 22, 2015, making it the 12th-longest-running show on Broadway.
+Notable cast replacements include Andy Karl and Richard H. Blake as DeVito; Sebastian Arcelus and Drew Gehling as Gaudio; and Micheal Longoria, who originated the role of Joe Pesci, and Ryan Molloy, who originated the role in the West End production, both as Valli.
+The Broadway production closed on January 15, 2017, after 4,642 performances, with Mark Ballas as the final Valli.

 Off-Broadway

-Only months after closing on Broadway, it was announced that the musical would reopen Off-Broadway, following the example of shows such as Avenue Q. It opened November 22, 2017, at New World Stages.
+Only months after closing on Broadway, it was announced that the musical would reopen off-Broadway, following the example of shows such as Avenue Q. It opened November 22, 2017, at New World Stages.
 The production featured the same script and score as the Broadway production, but four fewer cast members, a smaller theater, and lower ticket prices.
-The producers of the Off-Broadway Jersey Boys are Dodger Theatricals, which also handled the show's Broadway and touring productions.
+Dodger Theatricals produced the off-Broadway Jersey Boys, and handled the show's Broadway and touring productions.
 On March 12, 2020, production was suspended due to the COVID-19 pandemic; it remained suspended until November 2021.
-The musical reopened on November 15, 2021 and announced on April 22 that it would close on Sunday, May 22, 2022.
+The musical reopened on November 15, 2021, and announced on April 22 that it would close on May 22, 2022.